DineshDK672/Skyliner_Mini_project/README.md

 All other files are the assets used in the script

 **To display page :**
-Download the contents and store it in the same folder then open the index file.
+Download the contents and store it in the same folder then open the scripts using VS Code and host using live server.